"March 6, 2013 -- Insomnia symptoms in middle age are strongly linked to the later development of heart failure, a large Norwegian study shows.

 COMMON BRAND NAME(S): Halcion

-USES: This medication is used for the short-term treatment of patients with trouble sleeping (insomnia).
-It is generally used for 7-10 days.
-It may help you fall asleep faster and decrease the number of times you awaken during the night.
-It may also help you sleep for a longer period of time.
-Triazolam belongs to a class of medications called sedative/hypnotics.
+USES: This medication is used to treat sleep problems (insomnia).
+It may help you fall asleep faster, stay asleep longer, and lessen how often you wake up during the night, so you can get a better night's rest.
+Triazolam belongs to a class of drugs called sedative-hypnotics.
 It acts on your brain to produce a calming effect.

-HOW TO USE: Read the Medication Guide and, if available, the Patient Information Leaflet provided by your pharmacist before you start using triazolam and each time you get a refill.
-If you have any questions regarding the information, consult your doctor or pharmacist.
+HOW TO USE: Read the Medication Guide provided by your pharmacist before you start using triazolam and each time you get a refill.
+If you have any questions, ask your doctor or pharmacist.

-Take this medication by mouth, with or without food, usually once nightly, 30 minutes before bedtime; or take as directed by your doctor.
-The dosage is based on your medical condition and response to therapy.
+Take this medication by mouth with or without food as directed by your doctor, usually just before you get into bed.
+The dosage is based on your medical condition, age, and response to treatment.

 Additional Halcion Information